Computing N\'eron-Severi groups and cycle class groups: Introduction

 Can such descriptions be transformed into algorithms for computing $\NS \Xsep$?
 To make sense of this question, we assume that $k$ is replaced by a finitely generated subfield over which $X$ is defined; then $X$ and $k$ admit a finite description suitable for computer input (see Section~\ref{S:explicit}).
 Using the Lefschetz $(1,1)$ theorem involves working over the uncountable field $\C$, while using the Tate conjecture involves an action of an uncountable Galois group on a vector space over an uncountable field $\Q_\ell$, so it is not clear a priori that either approach can be made into an algorithm.

 In this paper, assuming only the ability to compute the finite Galois modules $\HH^i_{\et}(\Xsep,\mu_{\ell^n})$ for each $i \le 2$ and $n$, we give an algorithm for computing $\NS \Xsep$ that terminates if and only if the Tate conjecture holds for $X$ (Remark~\ref{R:NS}).
 Moreover, if $k$ is finite, then we can even avoid computing the Galois modules $\HH^i_{\et}(\Xsep,\mu_{\ell^n})$, by instead using point-counting to compute the zeta function of $X$, as is well known (Theorem~\ref{T:Num variant}\eqref{I:algorithm B}).
+In any case, we give an algorithm to compute $\HH^i_{\et}(\Xsep,\mu_{\ell^n})$ for any variety in characteristic~$0$ (Theorem~\ref{T:compute etale in char 0}) and any variety that lifts to characteristic~$0$ (Corollary~\ref{C:compute etale by lifting}); also, after the first version of the present article was made available, Madore and Orgogozo announced an algorithm to compute it in general \cite{Madore-Orgogozo-preprint}*{Th\'eor\`eme~0.9} (they work over an algebraically closed ground field, but the cohomology groups are unchanged in passing from $\ksep$ to $\kbar$).

-Combining this with the truth of the Tate conjecture for K3 surfaces $X$ over finitely generated fields of characteristic not~$2$ (\cites{Nygaard1983,Nygaard-Ogus1985,Maulik-preprint,Charles-TC-preprint,Madapusi-preprint}) yields an unconditional algorithm for computing $\NS \Xsep$ for all such K3 surfaces (Theorem~\ref{T:unconditional NS for K3}).
+Combining our results with the truth of the Tate conjecture for K3 surfaces $X$ over finitely generated fields of characteristic not~$2$ (\cites{Nygaard1983,Nygaard-Ogus1985,Maulik-preprint,Charles2013,Madapusi-preprint}) yields an unconditional algorithm for computing $\NS \Xsep$ for all such K3 surfaces (Theorem~\ref{T:unconditional NS for K3}).
 (See \cite{Tate1994}*{Section~5} and \cite{Andre1996b} for some other cases in which the Tate conjecture is known.)
 We also provide an unconditional algorithm for computing the torsion subgroup $(\NS \Xsep)_\tors$ for any $X$ over any finitely generated field~$k$ (Theorem~\ref{T:NS_tors}).

 Finally, we prove also statements for cycles of higher codimension.
 In particular, we describe a conditional algorithm that computes the rank of the group $\Num^p \Xsep$ of codimension~$p$ cycles modulo numerical equivalence (Theorem~\ref{T:Num}).